-These programmes require invitation by your coach and are from the age of 5+.
+These programmes require invitation by our senior coaches and are from the age of 5+.
 We select gymnasts who show talent and potential which ties in with a can-do, determined attitude and both parents and athletes can also commit to the multiple hours of training.
 Competitve Gymnastics is a fantastic way to build strength, confidance and resilience in your child.
 If you and your child are interested in exploring our competitive options please check with your coach.

 An affiliationfFee for the step programme is charged separately from the term fee.
 This fee is passed on to Gymnastics NZ by the club.
 The cost of the fee reflects the programme your child is enrolled in eg: preschool, recreational or competitive programmes.
 The affiliation fee for the Step programme is $20 per Term.